valet-sh/docs/docs/commands/service.md

 With the service command you are able to define the state (enabled/disabled) of a service and set the default version for PHP, Composer, Xdebug, Elasticsearch, and MySQL.

+!!!
+Information
+    All changes are "install" stable.
+This means "valet.sh install" will not override your state or default settings.

+    To reduce the load on your system, its makes sense to stop all services you don't need!

 ## Overview

 * *[list](/commands/service/#list)*